kheeklab/kh-eek.github.io/_posts/2016-08-09-nginx-configuration-for-piwik.markdown

 layout: post
 categories: [NGINX, PIWIK]
 ---
+After long time googling for using Piwlk with NGINX at last I found the best one.

 ```
 server
    ## This is to avoid the spurious if for sub-domain name rewriting.